deltafi/deltafi/deltafi-dirwatcher/README.md

-# DeltaFi File Ingress Service
+# DeltaFi Directory Watcher Service

 A service that watches directories for new files and forwards them to a specified HTTP endpoint.